2023 Annual Contest Editor ✓

-Kyra Nelson is a YA author and freelance editor.
+Kyra Nelson is an author, freelance editor, and data analyst.
 She is a recovering academic who has studied linguistics, editing, literature, and rhetoric.
 As a graduate student, she researched the language of fiction and query letters, with a special emphasis on young adult literature.
 Before becoming a freelance editor, Kyra spent several years interning at a literary agency and working in house for various publications.
 She has also taught university courses in composition, grammar, and editing.